ivanovdmitri/sql_php_sandbox/README.md

 - Javascript 1.5

 ## File sql_tables.php
-Displayes a simple HTML form that gives the choice of talbles within some pre-defined SQL data base, and allows to send query via post method and renders the table in HTML format.
+Displayes a simple HTML form that gives the choice of tables within some predefined SQL database, and allows one to send query via post method.
+The script renders the resulting table in HTML format, assuming that the table contains numeric and string values.
 Uses minimal HTML, Javascript, and CSS styling.